ankitects/anki-manual/src/platform/windows/startup-issues.md

 Starting Anki from a terminal may reveal a bit more information about some errors.
 After installing the latest Anki version and ensuring all Windows updates are installed, instead of running Anki directly, press the <kbd>Windows</kbd> key (or open the Start menu), type `cmd`, and launch Command Prompt.
-When the terminal window opens, paste (or type) the following command, and press <kbd>Enter</kbd>.
+When the terminal window opens, paste the following command, and press <kbd>Enter</kbd>.
 (The path will be different if Anki is installed in a location that is not the default.)

 ```
 %LocalAppData%\Programs\Anki\anki-console.bat